Starting Flower Seeds Indoors: A Step-by-Step Guide

 • Scatter Sprinkle seeds on top of soil and see what germinates.
 They can be thinned out or repotted into individual trays or containers once germinated and a good root system has developed.

-• Bury Specific seeds like sunflowers or zinnias you will want to bury the seed at least twice as deep as the size of the seed.
+• Bury Specific seeds, like sunflowers or zinnias, need to be buried at least twice as deep as the size of the seed.

 4. Cover Container This is super important!
 Seeds require moisture to soften their protective seed covering and swell the seed embryo, helping it to break open.
-Keep your germination container covered either with a seed tray cover, salad box cover or plastic wrap.
-Watch daily and spritz with water if surface seems at all dry.
-You can poke a few air holes in the covering if your conatiner is holding excess moisture.
-Give the seeds a spritz in the morning and evening if you see no moisture drops on covering.
-We have a very dry home which requires extra moisture added into trays.
-If you tend towards higher humidity, you might need less.
-Once seedling is germinated, remove the covering.
-If sowing many seeds at a time, remove cover when at least 60% of seedlings have germinated.
+Keep your germination container covered either with a seed tray cover, take-out container cover, or plastic wrap.
+Watch daily and spritz with water if the surface seems at all dry.
+You can poke a few air holes in the covering if your container is holding excess moisture.
+Give the seeds a spritz in the morning and evening if you see no moisture drops on the covering.
+Our home is very dry, requiring extra moisture be added into trays.
+If you tend toward higher humidity, you might need less.
+Once a seedling is germinated, remove the covering.
+If sowing many seeds at a time, remove the cover when at least 60% of seedlings have germinated.

 5. Heat or No Heat?
-There are many easy cold-hardy flower seeds that don’t require heat to germinate and many that even require the freeze and thaw scenario of late winter into early spring to break dormancy.
+There are many easy cold-hardy flower seeds that don’t require heat to germinate and many that even require the freeze-and-thaw scenario of late winter into early spring to break dormancy.
 And then there are some heat-loving annual flowers that do require heat to germinate.
 For success, it’s important to know which seed type you are growing and what the specific requirements are.
-Sources for heat within your home could be a heat mat, a sunny and warm windowsill or top of a refrigerator or appliance that puts off a bit of heat.
-For specific seed requirements for easy to grow flowers see this chart.
+Sources for heat within your home could be a heat mat, a sunny and warm windowsill, or the top of a refrigerator or appliance that puts off a bit of heat.
+For specific seed requirements for easy-to-grow flowers, see this chart.

-6. Light Once germinated, seeds need a light source either from a southern-facing windowsill or indoor grow lights.
+6. Light Once germinated, seeds need a light source, either from a southern-facing windowsill or indoor grow lights.
 To start, use what you have.
 Healthy seedlings can be grown in windowsills alone.
-Just pay attention and spin them as they will stretch towards the direction of the sunlight.
-If you have grow lights, place seedlings under lights once germinated.
-Keep lights close to seedling to start, about 1.5 inches above the sprout, and then gradually move the light higher as your seedlings grow.
+Just pay attention and spin them, as they will stretch towards the direction of the sunlight.
+If you have grow lights, place seedlings under them once they germinate.
+Keep lights close to seedlings to start, about 1.5 inches above the sprouts, and then gradually move the light higher as your seedlings grow.
 A close light source will help to eliminate stretching and leggy seedlings.

 7. Watch and Water As your seedlings grow, watch daily and water as needed.
 Bottom watering is optimal for most seedlings.
 It allows their roots to directly take up water.
-Often, I will set trays into the sink in about 1 inch of water for a few minutes to drink up or if you have a cookie tray or something that can securely hold water then you can set your conatiners onto the tray and water at the base.
-If you are top watering and find you have algae growth on the soil surface, it could mean lack of airflow, overwatering and sometimes despite all good intentions, it just happens.
-No worries, simply scrape off algae, allow topsoil to dry and then add a light sprinkling of ground cinnamon, which is anti-fungal, onto soil surface.
+Often, I will set trays into the sink in about 1 inch of water for a few minutes to drink up, or if you have a tray or something that can securely hold water, then you can set your containers onto the tray and water at the base.
+If you are top watering and find you have algae growth on the soil surface, it could mean lack of airflow, overwatering, and sometimes, despite all good intentions, it just happens.
+No worries, simply scrape off algae, allow the top of the potting mix to dry, and then add a light sprinkling of ground cinnamon, which is anti-fungal, onto the top surface.

 When you are ready to move seedlings outdoors, give yourself a week to complete this step.
-Begin by setting your trays outside for a few hours in the shade, in a warm area, and then bring back inside.
-Do this for three days and then gradually add sun exposure and lengthening time outdoors over the next few days.
+Begin by setting your trays outside for a few hours in a shady, warm area, and then bring them back inside.
+Do this for 3 days and then gradually add sun exposure, lengthening the time outdoors over the next few days.

-9. Transplant Plant out after last frost and when your have at least two sets of true leaves.
+9. Transplant Plant out after the last frost and when you have at least two sets of true leaves.
 Plant into fertile soil and water in well.
 Enjoy watching as your baby seedlings take off and grow outdoors, in their natural element.

 For information about flower gardening, see my beginner guide on How to Plant Flowers: From Starting Seeds to Planting in the Ground.